What is Summit Academy?

 We provide extra-curricular activities that correspond to current students’ interests.

-Students need a joint cooperative commitment between family and school in order to be successful
+joint cooperative commitment between family and school in order to be successful

 We maintain regular and open communication with parents about school events and student progress.